 1. SolarWinds Access Rights Manager (ARM)

-SolarWinds® Access Rights Manager™ (ARM) allows admins to manage Active Directory and keep track of user access across the IT infrastructure.
+SolarWinds® Access Rights Manager™ (ARM) allows admins to manage and audit Active Directory and keep track of user access across the IT infrastructure.
 This tool delivers customized Active Directory (AD) and Azure AD reports and shows which users have access to resources and when they access them.
 The tool also allows admins to set up automated report scheduling and deliver these reports directly to auditors to speed up assessment.

 Using this tool, user permissions can be granted and revoked (also known as user provisioning and de-provisioning) in a matter of seconds.
 ARM also includes built-in features for monitoring cybersecurity threats.
 Other Active Directory management tools can complicate the process, but ARM is a preferred tool to reduce the workload of the IT team and help them securely delegate AD permission to data owners.
 SolarWinds ARM can help spot user accounts with insecure configurations and protect against theft and misuse of authorization and access.